Mano-08/Mano-08/README.md

+# Hi👋, I'm Mano!

 ![mano](https://user-images.githubusercontent.com/95289188/183302180-1e724761-6b83-402f-b877-a79b2ca90863.png)

-# Hi👋, I'm Mano
+# About

-### 🤠 An 18 year old Web developer and a ML Enthusiast based from India
+### 🤠 I'm an 18 year old Web developer and a ML Enthusiast based from India